Enabling GoCD to use Postgres

 This section describes how to bring up a GoCD Server instance, using Postgres as the data store with no existing data.
 In case you’re looking to migrate the data from an existing GoCD Server instance, take a look at this.
 Once the data is migrated, you can start configuring the GoCD Server to use the database, by starting from Step 2 below.

 Step 1: Initialize Postgres with an empty database

-Once initialized and the Postgres service is started, the empty database can be created from the command-line using the psql utility, which Postgres ships with:
+Once initialized and the PostgreSQL service is started, the empty database can be created from the command-line using the psql utility, which Postgres ships with.

 The GoCD Server uses cruise as the default database name.
 The database name chosen can be that, or any other valid Postgres database name.
 While configuring the GoCD Server in a later step, the chosen name can be configured.
 There is no need to create any schema in that database, since the GoCD Server does it automatically.